 📋 What Ingredients do I need

-You will need the following ingredients to make this cornbread recipe: Cornmeal, Milk, All Purpose Flour, Baking Powder, Salt, White Sugar, Brown Sugar, Eggs and Vegetable Oil.
+You will need the following ingredients to make this Southern Cornbread recipe (see recipe card for quantities): Cornmeal, Milk, All Purpose Flour, Baking Powder, Salt, White Sugar, Brown Sugar, Eggs and Vegetable Oil.

 🥣 How to Make Southern Cornbread